Metro-Goldwyn-Mayer cartoon studio: Background

 In the 1930s, to promote their films and attract larger theater audiences, the studios produced many short subjects to supplement the main feature, including travelogues, serials, comedies, newsreels, and cartoons.
-During the late 1920s, Walt Disney Productions had achieved enormous popular and critical success with its Mickey Mouse cartoons for Pat Powers' Celebrity Pictures (distributing for Columbia Pictures).
+During the late 1920s, Walt Disney Productions had achieved enormous popular and critical success with its Mickey Mouse and Silly Symphony cartoons.
 Several other studios, Metro-Goldwyn-Mayer among them, noted Disney's success and began looking for ways to equal or surpass Disney.
-MGM had tried but failed to acquire distribution rights to Mickey Mouse and Silly Symphonies shorts from Pat Powers, who was distributing them to Columbia Pictures.
+MGM had tried but failed to acquire distribution rights to Mickey Mouse and Silly Symphonies shorts from then-distributors Columbia Pictures and United Artists.
+However, they succeeded in contracting Disney to work on their 1934 musical comedy Hollywood Party; a segment in Technicolor called The Hot Choc-late Soldiers, and a sequence with Jimmy Durante interacting with an animated Mickey Mouse were produced.
+Future attempts in collaborations with Disney, including Anchors Aweigh, did not materialize.

-MGM's first foray into animation was the Flip the Frog cartoon series, starring an anthropomorphic talking and singing frog.
-The series was produced independently for Celebrity Pictures by Ub Iwerks, formerly the head animator at the Disney studio.
+MGM's first foray into animation was the Flip the Frog cartoon series, produced independently for Celebrity Pictures by Ub Iwerks, formerly the head animator at the Disney studio.
 Celebrity Pictures' Pat Powers had hired Iwerks away from Disney with the promise of giving Iwerks his own studio, and was able to secure a distribution deal with MGM for the Flip the Frog cartoons.
 The first Flip the Frog cartoon, Fiddlesticks, was released in January 1931, and over two-dozen other Flip cartoons followed during the next three years.
-In 1934, the Flip character was dropped in favor of Willie Whopper, a new series featuring a lie-telling little boy.
+In 1934, the Flip character was dropped in favor of Willie Whopper.
 Willie Whopper failed to catch on, and MGM terminated its distribution deal with Iwerks and Powers, who had already begun independently distributing the Iwerks ComiColor cartoons.

-For the 1934 MGM musical comedy Hollywood Party, a cartoon sequence was added—but MGM no longer had anyone to produce it.
-Walt Disney Productions created a sequence in Technicolor called The Hot Choc-Late Soldiers, and a sequence with Jimmy Durante interacting with an animated Mickey Mouse.
-It is one of only a few examples where Disney produced animation for other studios.